Urinary Tract Infection – Causes, Symptoms, and Treatment

 • Low temperature, less than 36C

-UTI symptoms in men:
+urinary tract infection symptoms in men:

 Urinary tract infections are more common in women but can occur in men as well.
 Some of the urinary tract infection (UTI) symptoms in men include -: